vaclav2016/xmppredis/xmppredis/README.md

     message text

 For inbound queue - it will be sender JID, for outbound queue - it will be receiver JID.

+Also, remember - queue can have more then one subscriber, so you can play with subscribers combination.

 ## How it works ?
 Example in PHP